GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Sometimes it’s just easier to throw a system away, and start over.
+> ### Sadly, architecture has been undervalued for so long that many engineers regard life with a Big Ball of Mud as normal.
 >
 > ~ *Joseph Yoder (computer scientist)*